The-MMORPG-Project/website/.github/README.md

 <h2 align="center">Contributing</h2>

+This project is no where near complete, all contributions are highly appreciated and welcomed.

 Please talk to me over Discord (**valk#3277**) to learn more on how you can contribute to the project.
 If you don't want to wait for me to accept your friend request, you can join [my discord](https://discord.gg/thMupbv) and then you'll be able to send me messages without a friend request.

 Also see [CONTRIBUTING.md](https://github.com/valkyrienyanko/Unity-ENet-Model/blob/master/.github/CONTRIBUTING.md)